mlflow/mlflow-export-import/README.md

 ### General Limitations

-* Nested runs are only supported when you import/copy an experiment.
-For a run, it is a TODO.
+* Nested runs are only supported when you import an experiment.
+For a run, it is still a TODO.

 ### Databricks Limitations